We follow an iterative development process:

 - What do we want players to take away from the game?

-From the answers to these questions, and others specifically geared toward the project, we develop several high-level concepts and refine them alongside the client.
-At the end of this phase, we pick a direction to explore in the Prototyping phase.
+From the answers to these questions, and others specifically geared toward the project, we develop several high-level concepts and refine them with the client.
+At the end of this phase, we pick a direction to explore in the Build phase.